Halytskyi/SmartThings/home-cluster/README.md

 [<img src="images/cluster_rack_heatmap_3.jpeg" width="200"/>](images/cluster_rack_heatmap_3.jpeg)
 [<img src="images/cluster_rack_heatmap_4.jpeg" width="356"/>](images/cluster_rack_heatmap_4.jpeg)

 As it too much electronics inside 9U rack it should be very good cooled, therefore, inside this rack I placed 20 fans (11 for rack cooling and 9 for cluster cooling).
-Fans turn on only when temperatures higher than normal and controlled by module [rack-cooling](rack-cooling) and [Cluster cooling](cluster-cooling).
+Fans turn on only when temperatures higher than normal and controlled by module [rack cooling](components/rack-cooling) and [cluster cooling](components/cluster-cooling).